 October 12-14, University of Colorado Colorado Springs, Theatre/Dance Program

 November 17-19, Western University, Canada, Knowledge Creation through Performance residency

-January 31st, 2023: Subject of my keynote as the McAndless Distinguished Professor at Eastern Michigan University: "Disability Histories: Arts-Based Methods, Archives and Futures"
+January 31st, 2023: My keynote as the McAndless Distinguished Professor at Eastern Michigan University: "Disability Histories: Arts-Based Methods, Archives and Futures"

 Participatory Actions at and around New York City's Lincoln Plaza, August and October 2021, January 2022.

 After a day of work in the dance archives, tracking traces of disabled (crip) and mad dancerly lives, I'll offer an accessible dance score and movement ritual influenced by my finds which we can together enact outdoors, in public.

 Excerpt from my application: